mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ![Gauge Chart](gauge.png)

+### The Faithfulness Metric

+As Worldwide WanderAgency's AI grows, they add a customer service chatbot that handles questions in multiple languages.
+This chatbot uses a RAG (Retrieval-Augmented Generation) system, which means it retrieves information from a database or documents and then generates an answer based on that information.

+It's important that the answers provided by the chatbot stay true to the information it retrieves.
+To make sure of this, we create a "faithfulness" metric.
+This metric checks how well the chatbot's responses match the materials it’s supposed to be based on, ensuring the information given to customers is accurate.

+**Bad Faithfulness Example:** If the retrieved document says "Returns are accepted within 30 days," and the chatbot replies with "Our return policy is flexible and varies by region," it is not aligning well with the retrieved material.
+This inaccurate response could mislead customers and create confusion.

-### Using MLflow to evaluate RAG - faithfulness
+### Using MLflow to Evaluate RAG - Faithfulness

-The company decided to build a pipeline for their materials which is invoked inside a RAG system.

-Let's say we want to evaluate how well our LLM is performing based on the context (materials) we provide it.
-For this lets define a custom metric called faithfulness.

-Since in the first metric we used an MLflow model in the example ,for tutorial purposes this time instead of passing an MLflow model let's pass in a custom function to the `mlflow evaluate`
+Let's evaluate how well our chatbot is doing in sticking to the retrieved information.
+Instead of using an MLflow model this time, we’ll use a custom function to define the faithfulness metric and see how aligned the chatbot's answers are with the data it pulls from.

 ```python